Elevate CX with unified, enterprise-grade listening

 Action

-The next steps are prioritizing issues based on the impact and frequency of the feedback, developing specific action plans to address the issues, and delivering reports to various departments to implement changes.
+The next steps are prioritizing issues based on the impact and frequency of feedback, developing specific action plans to address the issues, and delivering reports to various departments to implement changes.

 👉 Related: A complete guide to customer feedback management